UofT-DSI/causal_inference/README.md

 2. Learn more about the University of Toronto's stance on academic integrity here: http://academicintegrity.utoronto.ca/

 ## Folder Structure
-Below are the folders contained in this repo with a description of what they contain and information on how to use them.
+There are two folders contained in this repo:

 ### 1. *assignments*:
 This folder contains the assignments for the workshop.
 Learners are expected to complete them by the established due date.

 ### 2. *slides*:
 This folder contains the PDF and PPT versions of the slides.

-### 3. *feedback*:
-This folder contains the exit surveys for learners to complete.
-It holds both the MD and DOCX versions of the survey.
+Slides will be uploaded after class.

 ## Acknowledgements and Contributions
 ## Acknowledgements